Thai National Parks

 Equatorial spitting cobra

-Equatorial spitting cobra (Naja sumatrana) also called the black spitting cobra, Malayan spitting cobra, golden spitting cobra, or Sumatran spitting cobra, is a species of spitting cobra found in Southeast Asia.
+The Equatorial spitting cobra (Naja sumatrana) also called the Malayan spitting cobra, golden spitting cobra, Sumatran spitting cobra, or Palawan spitting cobra, is a species of spitting cobra found in Southeast Asia.

 Description

-This species is medium in length, averaging between 0.9 to 1.2 m in length, though they can grow a bit longer to 1.5 m.
+This species is medium in length, averaging between 0.9 to 1.2 m in length, though they can grow up to 1.5 m.
 The body is compressed dorsoventrally and sub-cylindrical posteriorly.
 The head of this species is elliptical, depressed, and slightly distinct from the neck with a short, rounded snout and large nostrils.
 Eyes are medium in size with round pupils.
 Dorsal scales are smooth and strongly oblique.
 This species of cobra has no hood marks and colouration varies based upon geographical location.
-There are two colour phases: a yellow form commonly found in Thailand, and a black form found in Peninsular Malaysia, Singapore, and the islands where it occurs in Indonesia and the Philippines.
+There are two colour phases: a yellow form commonly found in Thailand and Northern Peninsular Malaysia, and a black form found in Peninsular Malaysia, Singapore, and the islands where it occurs in Indonesia and the Philippines.
 Juveniles and adults also tend to be of different colour.

 Scalation